 Cardinal Heenan Catholic High School is a Catholic School under the trusteeship of the Archdiocese of Liverpool.
 It is maintained by Liverpool City Council.
 As a Voluntary Aided School, the Governing Body is the Admissions Authority and is responsible for taking decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.

 Our published admission number (PAN) is 210 students per year.
 In the event of receiving more applications than available places the oversubscription criteria will be used.
+We strongly advise that you check our Admissions policy very carefully to determine which criteria your child is in.

 Admissions 2021/22 for a Year 7 Place

 If you wish to apply for a place for your child in Year 7 at Cardinal Heenan for September 2021, please find information by clicking here.

-You should complete our supplementary Application Form (bottom of this page) and return this directly to the school.
+You should complete our supplementary form below and return this directly to the school.
+Given the current pandemic restrictions please use the following email: email@example.com

 You can find more general information about the process for Secondary School admissions from the council of the authority where you are resident:

 Key Dates for 2021 Y7 Admissions

 - September 2020 - Online Open Evening for Year 6 pupils and parents

 - 31 October 2020 - Deadline for Year 6 applications to LA and supplementary forms to the school